Our mission is to promote good, clean, fair food in the greater Saint Louis area.

 We organize a variety of programs supporting local, sustainable farming and eating and the use of locally produced products.

 Slow Food St. Louis hosts over 40 events each year dedicated to raising awareness about where food comes from and how it was produced.
 Recent programming has included documentary film screenings, tastings, gardening workshops, urban homesteading classes, and a speaker series with local farmers.
-Slow Food St. Louis also hosts fundraising events such as Feast in the Field, a multi-course, sit-down dinner prepared by area chefs at a local farm, and Art of Food, which showcases local food produced by the area’s top restaurants.
+Slow Food St. Louis also hosts fundraising events such as Feast in the Field, a multi-course, sit-down dinner prepared by area chefs at a local farm, and Farm Tours, to introduce St Louisans to the local farms and farmers who grow their food.